-The proposal seeks development consent via a development application (DA) for the change of use to a depot on land known as 84 Rogers Street Roselands NSW 2208.
-The tenancy is located on the ground floor.
+The proposal seeks development consent via a development application (DA) for the change of use to a storage premises on land known as 84 Rogers Street, Roselands NSW 2208.
 This Statement of Environmental Effects (SEE) has been prepared in accordance with the Statutory considerations of Schedule 1 of the Environmental Planning and Assessment Regulation 2021 (as amended).
 A site inspection has occurred of the site and the immediate surrounding area in preparation of this planning report.